xyjprc/hon/README.md

 # HON
-Code for generating Higher Order Network (HON) from data with higher order dependencies
+Code for generating Higher-order Network (HON) from data with higher-order dependencies

 ## Requirements
 Use Common Lisp to compile and run.
 SBCL recommended.